Sex & COVID

-The COVID pandemic is still not over, so it is important to stay aware of how to protect yourself and your community.
-Wearing a mask along with access to testing, vaccines, and new treatments have made a huge difference in preventing new COVID infections and severe outcomes.
+The COVID pandemic may not be interrupting day to day life anymore, but people are still testing positive.
+It is important to stay aware of how to protect yourself and your community.
+Wearing a mask in public spaces, testing after exposure or if you have symptoms, and receiving your yearly COVID vaccine can all make a huge difference in preventing new COVID infections and severe outcomes.
 While some people have no or just very minor symptoms and recover in several days, some can experience much more serious health problems which can last a long time (like long-COVID).

 New variants of COVID continue to emerge, and no one knows what new, more infectious strains might emerge in the future